 No matter what organization you are apart of, there is always a strong need for training employees or volunteer staff.
 Effective training is imperative, however, training takes up time and resources.
 The solution?
 Putting them through training courses using your intranet.

-How do I get started with online training?
+How to get started with online training?

 There are several useful online training features built in to the Intranet Connections platform.
 However for the purpose of this blog, I will be referring to the below 4 online training applications that are most heavily utilized by our employees: